 Air Fryer Apple Hand Pies with Flaky Crust

-Traditional hand pies are usually baked in the oven, and that method certainly works well.
-Still, the air fryer has a few advantages that make it especially useful for this style of dessert.
+Traditional hand pies are often baked in the oven, and that method definitely works.
+But the air fryer gives this recipe several advantages that make it especially practical.

 For the flaky crust